Day Trip to West Palm Beach – 10 Things to Do Near the Brightline Station

 1. West Palm Beach Greenmarket (Saturdays)

-West Palm Beach Greenmarket – Saturdays 9:00 – 1:00 from October through April on Clematis at the Waterfront.
-Cooking Light Magazine named the downtown West Palm Beach Greenmarket the best in the state citing the diversity of vendors, waterfront location, live entertainment, bottomless mimosas and pooch friendly vibe.
+West Palm Beach Greenmarket – Saturdays 9:00 – 1:00, October through mid-April on Clematis at the Waterfront.
+USA Today named the downtown West Palm Beach Greenmarket the best in the U.S. for the past 2 years, citing the diversity of vendors, waterfront location, live entertainment, bottomless mimosas and pooch friendly vibe.
 Dr. Oz, a Palm Beach resident, gives it a thumbs-up too!
-Taste Cuban food, Columbian food, New York style bagels and don’t miss the tropical fruit booth brimming with local exotic produce.
+Best way to experience the Greenmarket?
+Sign up for the Mornings in the Market Food Tour – a 2-hour brunch tour where you’ll taste Venezualan food, learn about tropical fruits, try conch fritters, meet vendors and hear their stories.
+In conjunction with the West Palm Beach Greenmarket, we have a pop-up Antique and Flea Market along Clematis Street.
+Yes, Downtown West Palm Beach is the place to be on Saturday.

 3. West Palm Beach Food Tour

-Make the most of your day trip to West Palm Beach and let Downtown West Palm Beach Food Tours introduce you to 6 of the best, locally owned restaurants!
+Make the most of your day trip to West Palm Beach and let West Palm Beach Food Tours introduce you to the best, locally owned restaurants!
 You’ll meet chefs, learn to open a coconut, explore hidden tropical courtyards and hear crazy stories about our past.
+Tours are available everyday and depart near the Brightline station.
 Reservations are required and tours sell out quickly.
-Tours are offered Monday through Saturday from 11 – 2, and the tour begins just 3 blocks from the Brightline train station.
-PS – West Palm Beach Food Tours were recently named by Trip Advisor as one of the “Top 10 Tour Experiences in the United States!”
-SAVE $$ on your Brightline ticket and food tour tickets…
+PS – West Palm Beach Food Tours has received the Trip Advisor Traveler’s Choice Award for the past 6 years and have been named one of the “Top 10 Tour Experiences in the United States!”

 Save $5 on your West Palm Beach Food Tour with discount code: Brightline